Massachusetts Route 9: Safety

 In 2012, while attempting to cross Route 9 in Framingham, a Framingham State University student was hit and killed by a driver.
 The incident prompted state transportation officials to initiate a road safety audit.
 In May 2020, MassDOT initiated a study of speed limit policies along Route 9.

 A 2022 study by Boston Region Metropolitan Planning Organization of the Framingham/Natick section recommended striped crosswalks, traffic-calming and speed reduction measures such as uniform speed regulations and enforcement.
 A 2023 MassDOT study of the same section found that "Route 9, particularly around the Beetleback and Shoppers World Drive, is unsafe for pedestrians and bicyclists."
-It recommended Route 9 intersection improvements.
+It recommended changes to several intersections.